How to Tell If Frederic Remington Paintings Are the Original Ones

 Realistic expectations are the most incredible place to start.
 In the book about Remington’s art by Michael Greenbaum, Icons of the West, the locations of almost all authentic sculptors of Remington’s bronzes are thoroughly recorded.
 In addition, almost all authentic Remingtons are now made available through renowned art dealers or big auction houses.

-The cheapest original will most likely sell for $75,000.
+The cheapest Frederic Remington original art for sale will most likely sell for $75,000.
 So the likelihood of discovering an original at your neighborhood yard sale or having one come into your store is quite slim.
 These two crucial suggestions provided by art specialists can help you weed out other Remington imitators.

 Foundry marks– The name of the foundry appears permanently on genuine Remington bronzes.
 The vast majority of copies lack foundry markings.
 Only Henry-Bonnard Bronze Co. and Roman Bronze Works made all of Remington’s original pieces.
 Every other name is undoubtedly fake.